mohitxskull/MultiNotes/README.md

 ### Authentication

+- `POST /api/auth/signup`: Create a new tenant and an admin user.
-- `POST /api/auth/signin`: Sign in a user.
+- `POST /api/auth/sign_in`: Sign in a user.
-- `GET /api/auth/signout`: Sign out a user.
+- `POST /api/auth/logout`: Sign out a user.
+- `GET /api/auth/me`: Get the current user session.

 ### Notes